sot/kadi/docs/commands_v2.rst

 forgetting to revert it later.

     >>> import kadi
+    >>> import kadi.events.models  # Due to a strange interaction with Django
     >>> status = kadi.create_config_file()
     INFO: The configuration file has been successfully written to ~/.kadi/config/kadi.cfg [astropy.config.configuration]